Slow-fast dynamics in a planar parasite--host model with an extinction singularity

 \section{Abstract}

 We study a slow-fast parasite--host model featuring a singularity at the extinction state.
 Using techniques from Geometric Singular Perturbation Theory (GSPT), and in particular the so-called blow-up method, we desingularize that point and reconstruct the local and global dynamics.
 The system we consider is in non-standard GSPT form and is characterized by a rich dynamical behavior: families of slow-fast homoclinic orbits, canard-like transitions generated by trajectories that remain close to a repelling critical manifold, and topological changes produced by infinitesimal variations of the infection rate, including the creation and destruction of an endemic equilibrium.
+We also show that our model is able to reproduce dynamics observed in the spread of the Tasmanian devil facial tumor disease (DFTD), whose behavior resembles the one of a parasite.
 We conclude with a numerical exploration of the model, to illustrate our analytical results.